Tag Archives: Unconference

 Doing more with digital

 Uk GovCamp It’s just over a year since I attended THE annual event for people interested in public sector digital tech: UK GovCamp.
 I raved blogged about it here.
-According to organisers Steph Gray (Helpful Technology) and Dave Briggs (KindofDigital): … Continue reading
+According to organisers Steph Gray (Helpful Technology) and Dave Briggs (KindofDigital): UKGovcamp is the free, annual ‘unconference’ for people interested in how the public sector does…… Continue reading Doing more with digital

 BlueLight Camp: Post of posts